rl-institut/multi-vector-simulator/docs/simulating_with_the_mvs.rst

 the folder "time_series" should be present in your input folder and provide all necessary input time series.
 This can include for example PV generation time series and demand time series.
-You can provide them as absolute time series or as normalized time series.
+You can provide them as absolute time series or as normalized time series (unit: kWh/kWp).
 For the latter, make sure that time series of non-dispatchable sources only contain values between zero and one ([0, 1]).

 Defining an energy system